lagom-QB/Erasmus-Analysis/index.md

 Fortunately, I was able to get my hands on data about the programme and went ahead to dig into it.
 The data I'm using is pulled from [Erasmus link 2016-2020.](https://data.europa.eu/en)

-With this analysis, I tried to answer these questions:
+With this analysis, I tried to answer one of these questions:
-1. Where are people travelling to?
+1. Where are people travelling to? :white_check_mark:
-2. Where are they travelling from?
+2. Where are they travelling from? :white_check_mark:
-3. What is the overall gender of people traveling?
+3. What is the overall gender of people traveling? :white_check_mark:
 4. What cities do they travel to?
-Or from?
+Or from? :white_check_mark:
 5. At what level of education are they?
 6. What is the nationality of the people travelling?
-7. What is the gender of the traveller?

 ## Data Cleaning
 I filtered the data to get the portions I was interested in the: